lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 | one                  | two                  | three             |

 ::: tip
-If you want an more interactive way to create a table you can use any one of a number of on-line markdown table generators
+If you want a more interactive way to create a table you can use any one of a number of on-line markdown table generators

 - [TableConvert](https://tableconvert.com/markdown-generator)
 - [Tables Generator](http://www.tablesgenerator.com/markdown_tables)